Zeki Rıza Sporel: International career

-A member of the first Turkish national football team, Zeki played and scored in the country's first international match against Romania.
+A member of the first Turkey national team, Zeki played and scored in the country's first international match against Romania.
 He rounded off the performance with a second goal in the other half.
 Winning sixteen caps, Zeki led the team ten times while scoring 15 goals.
 He also played for Turkey at the 1924 Summer Olympics and the 1928 Summer Olympics.